So you want to get married in Rocky Mountain National Park? I don’t blame you. It is one of Colorado’s most iconic locations.

 A bonus is that it’s also a popular area for spotting moose in Estes Park, especially first thing in the morning!

-Just 3 miles into the park from the Beaver Meadow entrance station is this lovely site overlooking Upper Beaver Meadows with mountain peaks.
+Just 3 miles into the park from the Beaver Meadows entrance station is this lovely site overlooking Upper Beaver Meadows with mountain peaks.
 There’s a great outcropping of rocks that perfectly frames this beautiful scene.
 It’s not uncommon to see deer and elk around here too.

 If you’ve been to Rocky Mountain National Park, you’ve probably stopped here!
 This is a popular trailhead for many favorite hikes, and a stunning ceremony site during the winter months!
 During mid-winter, you can even get married on the ice (or just walk across it for fun).